-October has ended and my mind is edging toward Christmas
+October has ended and my mind is turning toward Christmas

 Don’t waste good soil!

 So you have a lot of hanging pots or deck or patio pots that you used all season and it is time to take them down, compost them, and store the container or recycle it.
 But what about that soil left in the pot?
 Is it still usable?